 In 1967, the Canadian Broadcasting Corporation and RCA Victor Ltd. issued a 9-LP set of folk songs in celebration of the centennial of Canada's Confederation.
-This unique and wonderful set has long been unavailable to the public, so as a "spare-time" project I have reproduced the English-language versions of the extensive notes (written by the singer Alan Mills) that came with the records, and have searched out the texts of the songs (not always the exact variants of the songs in the collection.)
+This unique and wonderful set has long been unavailable to the public, so as a "spare-time" project I have reproduced the English-language versions of the extensive notes that came with the records, and have searched out the texts of the songs (not always the exact variants of the songs in the collection.)
 For the songs of Volume 1 only, I include mp3 sound files that I have digitized from the original recordings.
 These materials can be perused on-line through this site, or they can be downloaded.
 For downloading information, alternative sources for these songs, and suggestions on how to obtain copies of the original LP recording, please see the information near the bottom of this page.

 (1916-1997; photo 1962)